legendarycode3/mastering-html-css-course-exercises/README.md

 CSS typography is the art and technique of styling text on a webpage to make it legible, readable, and visually appealing.
 It is controlled using a variety of CSS properties that fall into two main categories: font styles and text layout styles. </br>
 Typography shapes the voice of your interface.
+It  Combine semantic HTML with CSS font, size, weight, and spacing utilities to craft clear, readable content. </br>

 1. **Font Properties** <br/>
 CSS font properties control the appearance of text within HTML elements.
 These properties can be set individually or combined using the font shorthand property. <br/>